 The complainant and respondent will receive written notice that an investigation has been initiated.
-The notice of investigation will identify the parties, a concise summary of the conduct, and the potential policy violations.
+The notice of investigation will include the identities of the parties involved, the specific section/s of the policy allegedly violated, the precise conduct allegedly constituting the potential violation, and the date and location of the alleged incident.
+The notice shall be provided in advance of any interview with the investigators, with sufficient time for meaningful preparation.
 The Title IX Coordinator, in consultation with the investigators, may amend the charges as part of the investigative process.
 The Title IX Coordinator will, if appropriate, issue amended charges to both parties.